chef-boneyard/qa-chef-server-cluster/README.md

 qa-chef-server-cluster Cookbook
 ===============================
 This cookbook installs and upgrades Chef Server clusters as defined in [Chef Docs](http://docs.chef.io/server/).
+The recipes aim to follow the same procedures and commands in the prescribed sequences.
+Since the docs are manual instructions, it should be understood that the recipes verify the published installation process versus an optimized automated solution.

 This includes:
 * Chef Server 12
 * Enterprise Chef
 * Open Source Chef